juliaguida/oystercard/apprenticeship_module_outlines.md

 Some team meetings have been added to your schedule already:

 1. Team standups, where you'll quickly check in with each other and communicate your plans for the day.
 Keep them brief.
 If you need time to discuss things in more detail, add specific meetings to your agenda for that.
-2. Team stand downs, where you'll quickly refelct on how your day has gone.
+2. Team stand downs, where you'll quickly reflect on how your day has gone.
 Again keep them brief.
 4. Sprint planning, where you'll aim to plan what work your team will take on in the next sprint.
 5. Sprint review, where you look back on the work done in the current sprint.
 If you had clients, they'd be in the room for this one.
 5. Sprint retrospectives, where you'll seek answers to the question "how can we be a better team?".
 You'll think about what you did well, what could be improved and what actions you'll take to realise those improvements.

-You might consider adding these to your shedule:
+You might consider adding these to your schedule:

 1. Independent learning.
 Make sure you strictly time box this and always include time for sharing what has been learned.
-I'd recommend that you keep these to 45 mins plus 15 mins for sharing.
+I'd recommend that you keep these to 45 minutes plus 15 minutes for sharing.
 2. Mobbing.
 This is where you all 'gather around' one machine and write code together.
 It can be useful to have 3+ brains and pairs of eyes on a problem but these sessions can become tiresome.
 Again, you should strictly time box these sessions.
 You should also watch out for signs of disengagement – if you see them, it's time to mix things up.

 ### Why so many meetings??